Monsler/JEPL/docs/docs.md

   }
 ]
 ```
-<code style="color : red">NOTE: if you put more arguments into this array, it will print your text like if you put this: [1, 2, 3], it will output you 1 2 3.</code>
+<code style="color : red">NOTE: If you put more arguments into this array, it will print your text, for example, if you put [1, 2, 3], it will print you 1 2 3.</code>